robbierobs/docker-postgresql-multiple-databases/README.md

-# Using multiple databases with the official PostgreSQL Docker image

 A PostgreSQL docker build that allows the creation of multiple databases in one container

 This build uses a script to create additional databases and grants all privileges to the databases to the admin user.

+This is built on top of the offical PostgreSQL image

-## Usage
+## docker-compose.yml

     postgres:
         restart: always